 Overview of best prospect sectors, major infrastructure projects, significant government procurements and business opportunities

-The mining sector, including gold, bauxite, manganese and diamonds, is a significant part of the Ghanaian economy.
+The mining sector, including gold, bauxite, manganese, diamonds, salt, and lithium, is a major contributor to the Ghanaian economy.
 Goods and services exports in this sector represent a significant opportunity for U.S. companies.
 The Ghanaian government is pursuing the expansion of local value-added processing.

-The Ghanaian construction industry has demonstrated sustained growth, with major construction activities in roads, highways and bridges, coastal works and residential buildings.
-Success in this sector will be closely tied to the availability of appropriate financing opportunities.
-Construction equipment, particularly re-conditioned equipment, is likely to continue to be a promising sub-sector.
+The Ghanaian construction industry has demonstrated sustained growth, with major construction activities in roads, highways and bridges, coastal works, and residential buildings.
+Success in this sector is closely tied to the government budget and the availability of developers to find appropriate financing.
+Construction equipment, including re-conditioned equipment, is likely to continue to be a promising sub-sector.

 The automotive industry presents a new opportunity as the government seeks to establish Ghana as the hub for assembling automobiles in the sub region.
-In connection with this, several tax waivers and other incentives are being offered to attract Original Equipment Manufacturers to establish assembly plants from both Semi Knocked Down and Completely Knocked Down Kits.
+This has begun with companies such as Toyota, Volkswagen, and Mahindra.
+In connection with this, several tax waivers and other incentives are being offered to attract Original Equipment Manufacturers to establish assembly plants from both Semi Knocked Down and Completely Knocked Down kits.